alienresident/resume/resume.md

 *Columbia University Digital Knowledge Ventures* (a small ‘digital agency’ within Columbia University)
 May 2005–September 2008

-* Create educational course content and departmental websites for Columbia University and affiliated non-profits
+* Designed and developed educational course content and departmental websites for *Columbia University* and affiliated non-profits
-* Design and develop websites using open source content management systems and static html

 **Web Designer and Developer**
 *Columbia University Digital Knowledge Ventures*
 August 2001–May 2005

-* Work with Columbia Faculty to design and develop interactive e-seminars and courses
+* Worked with *Columbia University* faculty to design and develop interactive e-seminars and courses
-* Design and develop interactive maps, audio slideshows, podcasts, and basic video production and post-production for streaming video and DVD
+* Designed and developed interactive maps, audio slideshows, podcasts, and  video production and post-production for streaming video and DVD

 ### European Graduate School
 Fall 1999–Summer 2008
 **Assistant Director for Web Design and Development**
 *Dept. of Media and Communications*

-* Establish a visual identity for a new university and a strong online presence
+* Established both a visual identity for this new university and a strong online presence using emerging SEO practices
-* Design, develop, and maintain the European Graduate School’s website
+* Designed, developed, and maintained the European Graduate School’s website

 ### Scholastic
 January 2000–May 2001
 **Web Designer**
 *e-Scholastic*

-* Design educational, commercial, and promotional websites for Scholastic
+* Designed educational, commercial, and promotional websites for Scholastic
-* Design daily site graphics, flash based interactive quizzes and educational activities
+* Designed daily site graphics, interactive quizzes, and educational activities

 ### Thirteen, WNET
 1998–1999
 **Production Artist and Animator**
 *Heritage Project DVD-ROM*

-* Produce over 500 interactive maps for an DVD-ROM historical atlas feature of the award winning Jewish history television series, *The Heritage Project*

 ## Education
 * 1999–2007 **Ph.D.
 Media & Communication**, *European Graduate School*, Saas-Fee, Switzerland.